QUESTIONS TO CONSIDER

 Health literacy can be defined as our ability to understand the factors and contexts that relate to our health, both in terms of prevention and how to manage our health conditions.
 Health education is aimed at improving health literacy.
 Effective health education requires an understanding of the social, educational, and economic realities of people’s lives.

 The Centers for Disease Control and Prevention (CDC) created an extensive set of online educational modules accessible by the public, 1 which serve as one method to advance knowledge and skills for health literacy (see www.train.org/main/welcome).
 One of our goals as physical therapists is to improve the health literacy of all health-care decision-makers involved with physical therapy, beginning with our patients.
 To effectively communicate with our patients and their families, we must understand their comprehension of what we are saying, their ability to read materials that we give them, and their understanding of the value of our recommendations to them in the context of their lives.
 Effective communication requires carefully listening to our patients and incorporating time within the physical therapy sessions to determine the success of our communications.
 We may tell our patients about a home exercise program, we may write instructions for the program, and we may verbally stress the importance of our recommendations for their recovery.
 However, effective communication requires that we listen to our patients describe their home program; tell us which is better, written instructions or pictures; and tell us the importance of our recommendations in their everyday lives.
 Understanding a patient’s reading level ensures that any written instructions are appropriate.
-A patient may not be able to read or may have a limited ability to do ...
+A patient may not be able to read or may have a limited ...